danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

-# HOWTO: Install ROCM and HIP on Pop!_OS with Kernel 6.2
+# HOWTO: Install AMD ROCM / HIP on Pop!_OS with Kernel 6.2 and use it with Blender Cycles Renderer

 Probably works also with other distributions which use newish kernels.